TTL & Expiration Handling in Web Push

 - Embed Metadata in Encrypted Payload: Always include

 timestamp(epoch ms) andttl(seconds) inside the encrypted JSON body.
 The push service cannot read these fields. - Apply Clock-Skew Tolerance: Offline devices often drift.
-Use a ±5s buffer before marking a payload expired to prevent false negatives.
+Use a ±5 s buffer before marking a payload expired to prevent false negatives.

 - Fail Fast on Expiration: Return early from the